opencast/annotation-tool/documentation/build-frontend.md

 ## Building __integration__

     cd /opt/annotation/annotation-tool/frontend/
-    grunt build integration --force
+    grunt integration --force

-The files in `/opt/annotation/annotation-tool/opencast-backend/entwine-annotations-tool/src/main/resources/ui/` should have been updated, __what is currently unfortunately not the case!__
+The files in `/opt/annotation/annotation-tool/opencast-backend/entwine-annotations-tool/src/main/resources/ui/` should have been updated.
+Use the [installation guide for Opencast](opencast-installation.md) to update Opencast with the new frontend.

-## Building __local__
+## Building __dev__

     cd /opt/annotation/annotation-tool/frontend/
-    grunt build local --force
+    grunt dev --force

-Unit-test are run for the files and some preprocessors.
+See the console output for the URL and port that you can open in your webserver.